araxis/Dotnet_Rc_Car/README.md

 - It is currently (3/15/2022) necessary to use [Visual Studio 2022 version 17.2 Preview](https://docs.microsoft.com/en-us/visualstudio/releases/2022/release-notes-preview) to create MAUI applications.
 - for developing .net nanoframework applications see [Getting Started Guide for managed code (C#)](https://docs.nanoframework.net/content/getting-started-guides/getting-started-managed.html)
 - In order to improve performance, I installed the MQTT broker on WLS2 Ubuntu. if you do the same please use [Netsh interface portproxy commands](https://docs.microsoft.com/en-us/windows-server/networking/technologies/netsh/netsh-interface-portproxy#delete-v4tov4) for port forwarding.
+- You should also open relevant ports on your host system's firewall, usually 1883 for MQTT/TCP and 8083 for websocket.